Autistic Spectrum Disorders

 - Learners may avoid eye contact but this does not mean they are not engaging with the learning.

 - Learners may find it difficult to adapt to change and should be notified in plenty of time if a room or timetable change occurs.
+Similarly, an unexpected task that requires completion in class may cause anxiety.
+Giving plenty of notice will help to prepare students.

 - A separate room may be necessary to complete the exam (which the student may need to see prior to the exam to help reduce anxiety levels in relation to change)